 Localized demodex might even resolve without any treatment.

 Promeris, a flea and tick treatment is highly effective.
-Even though Pfizer no longer makes it our hospital has a supply of it.
+Pfizer no longer makes it so it is hard to get.

 Pets that have this disease should not be bred.
 Otherwise, it is difficult to predict just what pets will get this problem.